byok22/GenericBackend/Api/readme.md

 ## Version History

+**v1.0.4** - 2025-12-09
+  - Completed GraphQL implementation with AppScreen, Role, and User types
+  - Added comprehensive GraphQL queries and mutations for all entities
+  - Created ObjectGraphType and InputObjectGraphType for data mapping
+  - Implemented AppScreenQuery, RoleQuery, and UserQuery with Get operations
+  - Implemented AppScreenMutation, RoleMutation, and UserMutation with CRUD operations
+  - Registered IRoleRepository in dependency injection container
+  - Added IHttpContextAccessor to resolve CurrentUserService dependencies
+  - All GraphQL operations now fully functional and documented
+  - Added example queries and mutations to README for each entity

  **v1.0.3** - 2025-09-30
   - Added JWT Authentication middleware in `Program.cs`
   - Integrated `UseAuthentication` and `UseAuthorization` in pipeline